 1. The Full Works

-If you have the space for a larger catio, then you can create different zones for each activity and give your cat the ultimate outdoor home space.
+If you have the space for a larger catio, you can create different zones for each activity and give your cat the ultimate outdoor home space.

 2. Natural Theme